AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 >title="Configure file name"
 >abstract="For file-based destinations, a unique file name is generated per segment.
 Use the file name editor to create and edit a unique file name or keep the default name."

-The default file names consist of destination name, segment ID, and a date and time indicator.
+For most destinations, the default file names consist of destination name, segment ID, and a date and time indicator.
 For example, you can edit your exported file names to distinguish between different campaigns or to have the data export time appended to the files.
+Note that some destination developers might select to have different default file names

 Select the pencil icon to open a modal window and edit the file names.
 File names are limited to 255 characters.